HTTP/2 & SPDY

 Create a negotiation mechanism that allows clients and servers to elect to use HTTP 1.1, 2.0, or potentially other non-HTTP protocols.

-Maintain high-level compatibility with HTTP 1.1 (for example with , , , and most ).
+Maintain high-level compatibility with HTTP 1.1 (for example with methods, status codes, URIs, and most header fields).

-Decrease to improve page load speed in by considering:
+Decrease latency to improve page load speed in web browsers by considering:

-Support common existing use cases of HTTP, such as desktop web browsers, mobile web browsers, web APIs, at various scales, , servers, , and .
+Support common existing use cases of HTTP, such as desktop web browsers, mobile web browsers, web APIs, web servers at various scales, proxy servers, reverse proxy servers, firewalls, and content delivery networks.

 Hashing Token.
 Web socket Token